Dear reader of ADxS.org, please excuse the disruption.

 • Low emotional self-control, spontaneity of feelings or avoidance of feelings (coolness, emotional dysregulation)20

-• A typical symptom of the final state of burnout is a flattening of emotions (with persistent sickliness).32
+• A typical symptom of the final stage of a burnout is a flattening of emotions (with persistent sickliness).32

 In contrast to many other symptoms mentioned here, alexithymia does not appear to be a directly neurophysiologically mediated symptom, but rather a frequent consequence of or associated with an insecure-avoidant attachment style.